-Medical receptionists work on their own or in a team, greeting patients as they arrive at hospital.
+Medical Receptionists work on their own or in a team, greeting patients as they arrive in hospital.
 They might also collect patient notes and ensure that these records go to the right healthcare professional.
 In a clinic, a medical receptionist may make appointments and arrange patient transport.
 Hospital departments can be busy and the pace can be fast.